 During the first quarter of 2020, staff identified several operating programs and capital projects that require additional funding due to unanticipated needs that were unknown in November 2019 when the 2019-2020 mid-biennial review was conducted and the mid-biennium budget modification was adopted by the City Council through Ordinance No. 872.
 Staff is requesting that the 2019-2020 biennial budget be amended to provide funding for these programs and projects.
-On April 20, staff presented to the City Council proposed Ordinance No. 886 (Attachment A), which provides for this amendment.
-Tonight's action would adopt proposed Ordinance No. 886.
+Proposed Ordinance No. 886 (Attachment A) provides for this amendment.